javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/08-class-patterns/article.md

 user.sayHi(); // John
 ```

 In this code variables `name`, `birthday` and the function `calcAge()` are internal, *private* to the object.
 They are only visible from inside of it.

-The external code that creates the `user` only can see a *public* method `sayHi`.
+From the other hand, `sayHi` is the external, *public* method.
+The external code that creates `user` can access it.

-In works, because functional classes provide a shared lexical environment (of `User`) for private variables and methods.
+This way we can hide internal implementation details and helper methods from the outer code.
+Only what's assigned to `this` becomes visible outside.

 ## Prototype-based classes